Festival of Britain: Film

-Several feature films were planned, but only one was completed in time, namely The Magic Box, a biopic concerning pioneer William Friese-Greene, made by Festival Film Productions.
+Several feature films were planned, but only one was completed in time, namely The Magic Box, a biopic concerning pioneer cinematographer William Friese-Greene, made by Festival Film Productions.

 There was a purpose-built film theatre on the South Bank, the Telecinema (sometimes called the "Telekinema"), designed by Wells Coates, which showed documentary and experimental film exploiting stereophony and stereoscopy and the new invention of television.
 It was one of the most popular attractions of the Festival, with 458,693 visitors.
 When the Festival ended, the Telecinema was handed over to the BFI for use as a members-only repertory cinema club, re-opening in 1952 as the National Film Theatre.

 Film was integral to the South Bank Exhibition, used to explain manufacturing, science and technology.
 The Dome of Discovery, the Exhibition of Science in South Kensington and the travelling Festival Exhibition made extensive use of educational and explanatory film.

 Film festivals, including those at Edinburgh Film Festival, Bath and Glasgow participated in the Festival of Britain, and local authorities put on film festivals, helped by a BFI pamphlet, How to put on a Film Show.

 Commercial cinema chains and independent cinemas also joined in, the Gaumont and Odeon chains programming seasons of British films.
 "And finally, if the Festival visitor had not tired of the medium, they could purchase colour 16mm film of Britain’s historic buildings and pageantry and filmstrips of the Festival of Britain and London as souvenirs."

 One of the British Broadcasting Corporation's contributions to the Festival was a television musical entitled The Golden Year, broadcast on 23 June and 2 July.